 The Road to Hāna encourages spontaneity.
 With a picturesque waterfall, an enticing trail or a scenic landscape around every turn, it’s up to you to decide which sites you feel like exploring.
 One great option is Upper Waikani Falls at mile marker 19½, called Three Bears for its distinctive side-by-side trio of water.

 Final Stop: Mix with locals in Hāna

 You’ve arrived.
 After the drive, the isolated town of Hāna appears like a welcome tiny oasis of civilization.
 While you’re there, browse the Hasegawa General Store, known for its eclectic Hāna-specific merchandise since 1910.
 Then take a brief walk through Hawaiian history, viewing rare artifacts and art at the Hāna Cultural Center & Museum.
-On your way out, wet your toes along Kaihalulu Red Sand Beach.

 On the way home, don’t miss …